 - 3. consult with the responsible authorities they think are relevant to application for minor variations to premises licences and club premises certificates.
-They will also consult with the chair of the Licensing Committee (or, in their absence, the vice-chair) before deciding whether to allow or refuse the application - 4. suspend a premises licence or club premises certificate under sections 55A(1) or 92A(1) of the Act for non-payment of annual fees, and to specify the date (with at least two working days' notice) on which this takes effect - 5. impose existing conditions from a premises licence or club premises certificate on a temporary event notice where all parties agree under section 106A of the Act that a hearing is not necessary.
+They will also consult with the chair of the Licensing Committee before deciding whether to allow or refuse the application - 4. suspend a premises licence or club premises certificate under sections 55A(1) or 92A(1) of the Act for non-payment of annual fees, and to specify the date (with at least two working days' notice) on which this takes effect - 5. impose existing conditions from a premises licence or club premises certificate on a temporary event notice where all parties agree under section 106A of the Act that a hearing is not necessary.